A Kennel Club Assured Breeders has been checked by the Kennel Club.

 3. Appearance.
 Are the dogs clean?
 Well-groomed?
 Remember that

-puppies can be quite messy, but extensive filth on the dogs is a
+puppies can be quite messy, but extensive filth, even staining on the dogs is a

 sign of neglect.